Automate your workflow with Nanonets

 Request a demo Get Started

 Most of us deal with PDF files regularly.
-There are always instances when you need to extract specific pages from large PDFs — an expense claim from a bulk download, an email attachment, a page from an academic paper, a table from a lengthy report, or even a recipe from a large cookbook.
+And sometimes, we may have to extract specific pages from large PDFs — an expense claim, an email attachment, a page from an academic paper, a table from a lengthy contract, or even a recipe from a large cookbook.

-So, how do you extract a page or a few pages from a PDF?
-Nobody wants to resort to copying-and-pasting or printing and scanning.
-These methods are tedious, time-consuming, and can result in loss of quality.
+It can be a pain to manually extract one page or a few pages from a PDF.
+Methods like copying-and-pasting or printing and scanning are tedious, time-consuming, and can result in loss of quality.

-This article will list five different methods to extract pages from a PDF document.
+This article lists several methods to extract pages from a PDF document.
 We'll guide you through each technique step-by-step so you can choose the one that's right for you or even combine them for maximum efficiency.

 Overview of PDF page extraction methods